rose-coste/whitepapers/state_of_union_containers_pt1.md

 on said cluster, this does not mean that they should be in charge of full orchestration of containers.

-The technologies described below are the current front-­‐runners in the industry with regards to service/resource scheduling.
+The technologies described below are the current front-runners in the industry with regards to service/resource scheduling.

 CoreOS’ “Fleet”